 Drinking 8 to 12 oz. of pomegranate juice per day is considered safe.
 Look for 100% juice with no added sugar.
 If you have diabetes, ask your doctor before drinking fruit juices, including pomegranate.

 If you have diarrhea, do not drink pomegranate juice or take pomegranate extract.

 Pregnant women should not take pomegranate extract because it may contain fruit rind.
 The juice, however, is considered safe.

-Although researchers aren’t sure, some evidence indicates that pomegranate juice may interact with several medications (much like grapefruit juice does).
+Preliminary research suggests that pomegranate juice may interact with several medications (much like grapefruit juice does).
 For that reason, be sure to tell your doctor if you drink pomegranate juice.
 If you are being treated with any of the following medications, you should not use pomegranate in medicinal forms without first talking to your health care provider.

 - Benazepril (Lotensin)